Quick answer

 - Exit charge: Charged when assets leave the trust

 These taxes apply depending on the type of trust, the size of the trust, and when the transfer was made.
-It’s essential to get legal advice before setting up a trust.
+It’s essential to get professional advice before setting up a trust.

 How to Set Up a Trust That Minimises IHT

-If you’re considering a trust to reduce or avoid inheritance tax, you should follow these steps:
+If you’re considering a trust to reduce your inheritance tax, you should follow these steps:

 - Determine your goals—protection, tax planning, control, etc.